WandenDourado/Machine-Learning/README.md

 # Machine-Learning
-This repository have examples of machine learning models, for exemplo: linear regression, logistic regression, MultiLayer Perceptron etc
+This repository have some examples of machine learning models, for exemplo: linear regression, logistic regression, MultiLayer Perceptron etc